ajschumacher/ajschumacher.github.io/20141207-make_it_easy_to_install_emacs/index.md

-# Make Emacs Easy to Install
+# Make it Easy to Install Emacs

 “GNU Emacs is an extensible, customizable text editor—and more.”